 The MSN: Entry-Level curriculum prepares nurses to lead change and advance health care.
 You’ll develop graduate-level competencies in clinical leadership, evidence-based practice, teamwork and communication, healthcare economics and politics, and healthcare informatics.

 Our students are placed in a variety of practice settings across the health care continuum.
 Leadership courses prepare you for the transition to practice, and you’ll work closely with a practicing nurse.
-During the final year of study, you gain experience with global health issues by immersion in another country or local community agencies that serves individuals from diverse and global backgrounds.
+During the final year of study, you gain experience with global health issues by immersion in another country or local community agencies that serve individuals from diverse and global backgrounds.

 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

 In teh 2017-18 academic year, the tuition rate for the 57-credit MSN: Entry-Level option will be $816 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs for the program will include fees for student services and technology, clinical components, books, etc.

 Many graduate students are eligible for financial aid, usually in the form of student loans.